Professional practice

 Bank of St Petersburg OJSC & Anor v Vitaly Arkhangelsky & Anor [2012] EWHC 2842 (Ch.).
 Represented the Bank and its chairman in proceedings to recover over £50m. claimed from a former Russian oligarch.

+Lexi Holdings Plc [2009] 2 BCLC 1, [2008] 2 BCLC 725.
+Acted in this substantial case arising from the collapse of a bridging loan company, with £multi-million misappropriations having been made by its principal, Shaid Luqman (in the event, twice held to be in contempt of court).
 Decisions include the leading Court of Appeal authority dealing with the liability of company directors for their negligent failure to act to prevent the commission of fraud and company and Serious Fraud Office v Lexi Holdings Plc & Anor, TLR, 18 August 2008 (CA) (variation of restraint orders) and of the Court of Appeal in relation to the availability of unless orders [2007] EWCA Civ 1501.
 Also acted in substantial related professional negligence proceedings: Lexi Holdings Plc v Pannone & Partners [2009] 2 BCLC 1.

 ArcelorMittal USA LLC v Ruia [2020] EWHC 740 (Comm, Henshaw J).
 Acted for individual respondents successfully resisting the grant of freezing order relief on the basis of no good arguable case and no risk of dissipation.
-The applicant has subsequently been required substantially to reframe its claim in unlawful means conspiracy.
+The applicant was subsequently required substantially to reframe its claim in unlawful means conspiracy.

 ArcelorMittal USA LLC v Essar Steel Ltd [2019] EWHC 724 (Comm, Jacobs J).
 Acted for individual respondents to search and Norwich Pharmacal orders obtained in support of a worldwide freezing order, itself intended to support enforcement of an arbitral award.
-The case considers the appropriateness of ancillary relief, and available means for service of a search order.
+The case considered the appropriateness of ancillary relief, and available means for service of a search order.

 Atlantica Holdings Inc v Samruk-Kryzna JSC [2019] EWHC 319 (QB) Instructed to resist examination under Letters of Request issued to obtain evidence in support of US proceedings concerning, inter alia, the restructuring of JSC BTA Bank of Kazakhstan.